georgiaapn/agentic-fitness-supervisor/README.md

 data/raw/wearables/
 ```

-The included dataset licence is Apache License 2.0.
-Keep `data/raw/wearables/LICENSE` with the dataset when distributing or modifying it.
-If the original source provides a separate `NOTICE` file, add it next to the dataset.
+The included dataset license is Apache License 2.0.
+Keep
+`data/raw/wearables/LICENSE` with the dataset when distributing or modifying it.

 ### Recovery Knowledge